-People could get the novel coronavirus more than once, health experts warn — recovering does not necessarily make you immune
+People can get the coronavirus more than once, experts warn — recovering does not necessarily make you immune

 - Visit Business Insider’s homepage for more stories.

-The novel coronavirus identified at the end of December has infected more than 20,000 people around the world.
+People who have gotten the new coronavirus and recovered can get it again in the future, health authorities say – the body does not become immune after infection.

-The outbreak originated in the central Chinese city of Wuhan.
-China’s Health Commission reported Sunday that among those infected there, 475 people have made full recoveries and 361 have died.
-The rest are still being treated.
+On Wednesday, Japanese authorities reported the first confirmed case of reinfection.
+A tour guide in Osaka first tested positive for the coronavirus in late January, then was discharged from the hospital three weeks ago after showing signs of recovery.
+But she returned to the hospital after developing a sore throat and chest pain and tested positive for the coronavirus once again.

-Zhan Qingyuan, director of pneumonia prevention and treatment at the China-Japan Friendship Hospital, said even people who have recovered may not be immune to the virus.
+Zhan Qingyuan, director of pneumonia prevention and treatment at the China-Japan Friendship Hospital, warned last month that this could happen.

-“For those patients who have been cured, there is a likelihood of a relapse,” he said in a briefing on Friday.
+“For those patients who have been cured, there is a likelihood of a relapse,” Zhan said in a briefing on January 31.
 “The antibody will be generated; however, in certain individuals, the antibody cannot last that long.”

 A risk of reinfection

-The larger coronavirus family includes the viruses that cause SARS, MERS, and the common cold.
-Most coronaviruses cause mild to moderate upper-respiratory infections, and many – including the new strain – spread to people from animals.
+The coronavirus family includes the viruses that cause SARS, MERS, and the common cold.
+Most cause upper-respiratory infections.

 When a virus enters a human body, it tries to attach to and take over host cells.
 In response, our immune systems produce antibodies: proteins that recognize and remove viruses.